British Society for Social Responsibility in Science

-The British Society for Social Responsibility in Science (BSSRS) was a radical science movement most active in the 1970s.
+The British Society for Social Responsibility in Science (BSSRS) was a science movement most active in the 1970s.
 The main aims of the BSSRS was to raise awareness of the social responsibilities of scientists, the political aspects of science and technology, and to create an informed public.
 The organisation was concerned with the misuse of science and technological innovation and the impact on the environment, both for the health of workers and wider society.

 Creation

 BSSRS was formed in 1968 in opposition to university research on chemical and biological weapons, and supported by 83 distinguished scientists, including William Bragg, Francis Crick, Julian Huxley and Bertrand Russell.